4.10.9 Workpaper System and Case File Assembly

 1. During every audit, examiners must be alert to fraud indicators and assert the civil fraud penalty when there is clear and convincing evidence to prove that some part of the adjustment to taxable income and/or credits resulting in an underpayment of tax was due to civil fraud.
 Such evidence must show the taxpayer's intent to evade tax, which the taxpayer believed to be due.

-2. For every case resulting in a deficiency, examiners must document their consideration of fraud, including applicable fraud indicators, even if the civil fraud penalty is not pursued or developed.
+3. For every case resulting in a deficiency, examiners must document their consideration of fraud, including applicable fraud indicators, even if the civil fraud penalty is not pursued or developed.
 See IRM 25.1.2.3, Indicators of Fraud.
-To document consideration of fraud when the civil fraud penalty is not pursued or developed, the examiner should check "No" in the "Assert Penalty" column for IRC 6663 and document the fraud indicators and facts supporting non-assertion of the civil fraud penalty in the "Conclusion" section on Lead Sheet 300-1.
+Refer to Documenting Lead Sheets and Workpapers job aid for procedures on how to document fraud in the case file.

 Documenting Return Preparer Penalty Consideration